-Botany Bay Local Environmental Plan 2013 aims "to create a highly liveable urban place, through promotion of design excellence in all elements of the built environment and public domain."
+Bayside Local Environmental Plan 2021 aims "to create a liveable urban place, through the application of design excellence in all elements of the built environment and public domain."

 As such, all new development is required to achieve excellence in urban design, as detailed in the objectives and controls in this Part.